Mary Moffat Livingstone: Biography

-Mary Moffat was the first of ten children born to Robert Moffat, a Scottish missionary, and his wife Mary (née Smith 1795–1870).
+Mary Moffat was the first of ten children born to Robert Moffat, a Scottish missionary, and his wife Mary (née Smith, 1795–1870).
 Mary was born in Griquatown, about 93 miles west of Kimberley.
 She spent her early life at the mission at Kuruman.
 From 1839 to 1843 she lived in Britain with her parents.
 Her father, Robert Moffat, was a Scottish Congregationalist missionary who worked among the Bechuana people at Kuruman.

 When the family returned to South Africa and were on the long ox-cart trek to Kuruman, Livingstone rode out to meet them in January 1844 when they reached the Vaal River.
 While he mostly talked to her father as they sat in the cart during the seventeen or eighteen days journey to the mission, this was the first time he and Mary became acquainted.

 She married Livingstone on 9 January 1845, despite her mother's disapproval.
 The couple lived initially in Mabotsa before moving to Chonuane and then to Kolobeng, North West Province.
 Her knowledge of several African languages helped the couple in their travels.
 She was more widely known in southern Africa than Livingstone, so he was often introduced as the husband of Mary Moffat.
-She and Livingstone crossed the Kalahari desert twice, in 1849 and 1850.
-Her fourth child was born shortly after they had returned from the first of these journeys and died only weeks later.
+She and Livingstone crossed the Kalahari Desert twice, in 1849 and 1850.
+Their fourth child, Elizabeth, was born shortly after they had returned from the first of these journeys and died six weeks later.
+Her family blamed Livingstone for this death.
 Her fifth child was born on their second journey, delivered by her husband.

 She did not go on Livingstone's first expedition to the Zambezi, 1853–1856, because she lived in Britain for four years for the sake of the children's education and safety: travelling across a desert with small children, not enough water, no fruit or vegetables and sickness owing to malaria was unsustainable.
 In 1852 Mary returned to Scotland with her four children but staying with relatives proved difficult.
 After several moves she eventually moved to Kendal, where she lived with Charles and Susanna Braithwaite, evangelical Quakers and supporters of the London Missionary Society.
 Dr Livingstone and Mary's parents were missionaries of this society.
 When Livingstone returned to England a national hero he stayed with the Braithwaites on a number of occasions.
 Livingstone joined his wife in Britain from 1856 to 1858.

-In 1858 she went with Livingstone on the second Zambesi expedition, but became pregnant on the journey out and left the expedition at Cape Town in the Spring to go to her parents' home in Kuruman for the birth of their sixth child, Anna Mary, in November.
+In 1858, she went with Livingstone on the second Zambezi expedition, but became pregnant on the journey out and left the expedition at Cape Town in the Spring to go to her parents' home in Kuruman for the birth of their sixth child, Anna Mary, in November.
 She went back to Britain, but had unhappy times.